-Just five?
+Just 5 movie Directors?
 Oh gosh, that’s hard.
 There are so many great filmmakers, alive and dead, that it’s very difficult to narrow it down to just five.

 As I already mentioned above it’s very difficult to narrow down of course, but that’s what I’m trying to do.
 With that in mind, here are my Top 5 movie Directors in no particular order: